 Stripping the engine to its bare minimum, by keeping the strictly necessary parts that handle the core game mechanics, is a valid option.
 In fact, reducing it to a custom game-engine tailored with the actual game itself has been done for quite a while (games in the eighties and early nineties were special-purpose single-use game engine).
 Anyhow this would render other aspects difficult to handle, such as the porting the game to other platforms.
 I’m mostly a Windows user, but I’d like my game to run on other platforms.
 While I could port the engine for Linux, MacOS is definitely out of the league (I don’t own a personal development Apple computer, and I don’t intend to explore more the Hackintosh side of the computing world).
 Not to mention, mobile platforms.

 I really do like coding game engines.
 In a couple of months, I would probably end with working engine prototype.
-However, my primary aim is to develop and (most importantly) complete a game, in the scarce time I can distill.
+However, my primary aim is to develop and (most importantly) complete a game, in the scarce time I can distil.

 Despite not being a fan of third-party engines (and libraries), preferring to write and exploit mine as much as possible for a number of factors, I began to consider using one of them.
 I should be something with a reasonable learning curve, and that might come handy as a prototyping tool in the future2.